kodedphp/cache-extended/README.md

 **The pool instance is created only once.**

-> The `CachePoolFactory` accepts specific parameters for the underlying caching technology.
+> `CachePool::use()` accepts specific parameters for the underlying caching technology.
-This library uses the [Koded Simple Cache][koded-cache-simple].
-Please see the README in that repository.
+This method uses the [Koded Simple Cache][koded-cache-simple] package.
+Please see the README in that repository for the specific arguments.

-You can grab the cache client with
+You can grab the cache client if you want to use the client directly

 ```php
 /** $var Psr\SimpleCache\CacheInterface $client */